-- + The member cannot claim a tax deduction for these contributions. - + The contributions are classified as non-concessional contributions for the spouse. - The amount a member can contribute on behalf of their spouse is subject to the non-concessional contribution caps. - + The spouses' superannuation balance for the prior year the contribution was made must not exceed \$1.7 million. - + If the spouses' income is more than \$37,000 the offset gradually reduces for every dollar you earn over that amount, until it phases out at an income of \$40,000.
+- + The member cannot claim a tax deduction for these contributions. - The contributions are classified as non-concessional contributions for the spouse. - The amount a member can contribute on behalf of their spouse is subject to the non-concessional contribution caps. - + The spouses' superannuation balance as at 30 June the year before the contribution was made must not exceed \$1.9 million. - If the spouses' income is more than \$37,000 the offset gradually reduces for every dollar you earn over that amount, until it phases out at an income of \$40,000.